Pretendprof/EyeTrackingDataCollectionExample/readme.md

 - Helper functions for calculating key data variables
 - Write relevant data to .csv file

 ## Setup
 SRanipal SDK is required to run.
 Download from (https://developer.vive.com/resources/vive-sense/eye-and-facial-tracking-sdk/).
 - Install relevant files in the assets folder (Scripts file is absolutely necessary SranipalEyeFramework prefab is also used)
 - Eye tracking must be enabled from inside the headset for first use
 - SRanipalEyeFramework needs some code added to it from AdditionsToSRFramework.cs.
 Uncomment the code in AdditionsToSRFramework.cs and use it to replace or add code from SRanipalEyeFramework.cs.
-This adds an additional state messsage to the framework and delays start of the framework to solve an issue with load times.
+This adds an additional state message to the framework and delays start of the framework to solve an issue with load times.
 You can test without these additions, it has been a while since I have tried it.

 HTC Vive Pro Eye can be setup like a regular Vive/Vive Pro and run through SteamVR.

 The Unity project should be setup to run VR/XR.
-- NOTE: Incompatable with XR manager in 2019.4 and later.
+- NOTE: Incompatible with XR manager in 2019.4 and later.
 Works in 2019.4 using old VR system.
 The issue with the new XR manager is in the call to OpenVR to get the HMD position/orientation at 120hz.
-If you don't need these values then this can be bypassed and should work if you pass the camera values into the recieve thread with global vars.
+If you don't need these values then this can be bypassed and should work if you pass the camera values into the receive thread with global vars.
 We would be interested in any solutions to make this work with XR manager.

 Make sure relevant scenes are added to the build settings (in our tests all setting seem to move over just fine).

 ## Usage
 If all goes well, with a HTC Vive Pro Eye connected to the computer, then use the Menu_PreSelectedOrder scene to initialize.